MPO-Group/MPO/doc/mpo_api.md

   Will retrieve a formatted list of all dataobject instances in the database.

+     `mpo add workflow_id parent_id --name=name --desc=desc --uri=uri`

+  Is the way to add a dataobject to a workflow.
+If dataobjects are the first item added to a workflow then the parent_id is the same as the workflow_id.
+The uri is a resource identifier to retrieve the dataobject for future inspection.
+The uri may be whatever you want, but must be unique.
+An archive command which is extensible is provide to store dataobject and create persistent uri's for them.

 * Grouping requests.
   Most routes support grouped requests by uid.